na-na-hi/renget/archive/hunt3r.md

  "...Do you know where I come from?"

- He glances at me for the tiniest of moments, but catches himself & breaks eye contact again, he slouches even more than before.
+ He looks at me for the tiniest of moments, but catches himself & breaks eye contact right away, and slouches even more than before.
 I take his silence as a no & decide to lower my voice a little bit before continuing.

  "Up in the north, far away from here, between 2 icy mountains, there lived a pack of sneasels & weaviles.
 The strongests of the continent, taller & bulkier than others, we were numerous too, dozens upon dozens of the best hunters of this side of the world."
 Should I tell him?
 I look at him again, & notice how his ears are turned towards me, even if his eyes refuse to leave the ground they attached themselves to. "...I was the chief's only daughter."